“Champagne wishes and caviar dreams.” This was the closing line of every episode of “Lifestyles of the Rich and Famous,” with host Robin Leach.

 Popular fish roe like trout, flying fish as well as salmon become used for sushi roll toppings and toast, among others.
 However, don’t confuse them to be caviar.

-There is other fish roe which has almost the same flavor as well as textual properties with caviar.
+There is another fish roe that has almost the same flavor as well as textual properties as caviar.
 Thus, they can become used as substitutes.

 The most expensive caviar originates from Osetra as well as beluga sturgeon varieties.